 Past tense and present tense

-Narratives such as "The White Mountains of the East" are usually written in the past tense.
+Tales like “The White Mountains of the East” are mostly written in the past tense.
 Contents are written in the present tense.
-Write this summary of the first part of the story back to the preterite.
-The irregular forms of verbs can be found in the text.
+Write this summary of the first part of the story back into the past.
+You can find the irregular forms of the verbs in the text.

 The King of Connacht and aspirant to the throne of Temair sends the narrator to Mananna Mac Lír.
 The King of Connacht needs military help from Manannan Mac Lír.
 But the matter is complicated: The king of Connacht and the narrator belong to the people of Gaeil and Manannan belongs to the people of the Tuatha de Danaan.
 The narrator has to go through a moor to reach the Manannan Fortress.
 People believe that the bog is ruled by the spirits of the dead.
 The narrator does not believe that.
 The path through the moor is nevertheless difficult, because the ground is wet and uneven.
 In addition, it is dangerous in the moor, because many people sink into the moor and die.
 The narrator makes slow progress and has to spend a night in the moor.
 He finds a tree.
 The narrator sees that something red is sparkling near the tree.
 The sparkle comes from the chain of a dead woman lying on the bottom of a lake.
 The narrator thinks the chain is valuable, but he does not take it with him.
-Instead, he falls asleep under the tree. ______________________________________________________ _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________ ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
+Instead, he falls asleep under the tree. ______________________________________________________ _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________ ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________